 Protecting Your Ankles and Knees in a Dance Turnout

 Turnout is the position often used in dance where your hips are externally rotated, like first position in ballet.
-Often dancers will use their feet to cheat this movement and create the desired shape on the floor.
+Often dancers will use their feet to cheat this movement in order to create the desired shape on the floor.
 This cheat is called “cranking turnout.”

 Using floor sliders

-Dr. Blessyl Buan, an Ontario chiropractor, dance artist and movement specialist, recommends a healthier pattern is for a dancer to use their hips’ external rotators, including their large hip muscle and the deeper muscles.
+Dr. Blessyl Buan, an Ontario chiropractor, dance artist and movement specialist, recommends a healthier pattern.
+She recommends dancers to use their hips’ external rotators, including their large hip muscle and the deeper muscles.
 They can use these rotators to muscularly initiate the outward movement from their hip joint.